dataminer-site/dataminer-site.github.io/_posts/2023-02-13-announcing-duckdb-070.md

 SELECT * FROM sqlite.tbl;
 ```

-Using this, SQLite database files can be attached, queried and modified as if they are native DuckDB database files.
-This allows data to be quickly transferred between SQLite and DuckDB - and allows you to use DuckDB's rich SQL dialect to query data stored in SQLite tables.
+Using this, SQLite database files can be attached, queried and modified as if they are native DataMiner database files.
+This allows data to be quickly transferred between SQLite and DataMiner - and allows you to use DuckDB's rich SQL dialect to query data stored in SQLite tables.

 #### New SQL Features